The Nordic Woman

 Your journey includes:

-- 8 days lodging at a rustic hotel with delicious meals, comfy beds, hot showers, and traditional Swedish fare.
+- 9 days lodging at a wilderness hotel with gourmet meals, comfy beds, wood-fired sauna and a traditional Sami hut (Kåta).

-- daily kulning instruction, voice work, and traditional folk singing sessions.
+- daily voice work, kulning instruction and traditional folk music singing sessions.

-- authentic pastoral culture experiences such as guided hikes, cooking dinner outdoor over fires, carving your own wooden spoon, and visiting a traditional Sami site.
+- authentic pastoral culture experiences such as cooking dinner outdoor over fires, carving your own wooden spoon, and visiting historical cultural sites.

 Payment plans available

-Note: since participants fly in from all over, travel to and from Scandinavia is not included in the tuition — you’ll need to book your own travel.
-Participants should book flights to Oslo, Norway and a connecting flight to Rorås, a small airport.
-We will provide detailed instructions on how to book your flights, and we’ll pick you up from Rorås and get you to the retreat site.
+Note: since participants fly in from all over, travel to and from Scandinavia is not included in the tuition — you’ll need to book your flight to Røros, a small airport in Norway.
+Detailed information about specific flight bookings will be provided upon registration.
+Transport will be provided from Røros airport to the Nordic Woman site.

 What is Kulning?